KHBS

-KHBS (channel 40) is a television station in Fort Smith, Arkansas, United States, affiliated with ABC and The CW Plus.
-It is simulcast full-time over satellite station KHOG-TV (channel 29) in Fayetteville.
-Owned by Hearst Television and jointly branded as "40/29", the two stations maintain studios on Ajax Avenue in Rogers, with a secondary studio and news bureau on North Albert Pike Avenue/North 42nd Street (south of Kelley Highway) in Fort Smith.
+KHBS (channel 40) in Fort Smith, Arkansas, and KHOG-TV (channel 29) in Fayetteville, Arkansas, together known as "40/29", are television stations serving as the ABC and CW Plus affiliates for the Arkansas River Valley and Northwest Arkansas.
+Owned by Hearst Television, the two stations maintain studios on Ajax Avenue in Rogers.
 KHBS' transmitter is located on Cavanal Hill in northwestern Le Flore County, Oklahoma (northwest of Poteau), while KHOG-TV's transmitter is based near Ed Edwards Road in rural northeastern Washington County, Arkansas, just southeast of the Fayetteville city limits.

 KHOG-TV relays KHBS' programming to areas of far northwestern Arkansas and southwestern Missouri that are not covered by the primary station's signal.
 During the analog era, the Fort Smith–Fayetteville market's size and terrain precluded stations with transmitters closer to Fort Smith from reaching northern portions of the market.